aRednaskel/UdacityPythonProjects/README.md

-#UdacityPythonProjects
+# UdacityPythonProjects

-This repositorium shows my basic python skills that are represented by two projects that were mede for **[Udacity program](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000)**
+This repositorium shows my basic python skills that are represented by two projects that were made for **[Udacity program](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000)**

 First project retrieves locations and data about the weather from this locations from **[metaweather site](https://www.metaweather.com)**.